TERREMEMBER/znbase/docs/content/stable/explore/ysql-language-features/data-types.md

 ## Date and time

 Temporal data types allow us to store date and/or time data.
-There are five main types in PostgreSQL, all of which are supported in YugabyteDB.
+There are five main types in PostgreSQL, all of which are supported in ZNbaseDB.

 * `DATE`: stores the dates only
 * `TIME`: stores the time of day values